Retiring to Arizona? Here Are 10 Critical Things You Need To Know

 Alexey Stiop/Adobe senior couple enjoying vacation while sitting on bench in arizona during day time

 Before you start thinking about where you want to live when you retire, you should figure out how much you’ll need to retire.
-Then it would be best if you compared the cost of living where you currently live versus your desired location in Arizona.
+Then, it would be best to compare the cost of living where you currently live with that of your desired location in Arizona.

 And if you find you can retire early, be sure your savings will cover a longer retirement.